Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite weighted networks: The Bipartite Mixed Membership Distribution-Free model

-Similar to \cite{mixedSCORE}, call row node $i$ `pure' if $\Pi_{r}(i,:)$ degenerates (i.e., one entry is 1, all others $K-1$ entries are 0) and `mixed' otherwise.
+Similar to \cite{mao2020estimating, mixedSCORE}, call row node $i$ `pure' if $\Pi_{r}(i,:)$ degenerates (i.e., one entry is 1, all others $K-1$ entries are 0) and `mixed' otherwise.
 The same definitions hold for column nodes.
-In this article, we assume that for every $k\in[K]$, there exists at least one pure row node $i$ such that $\Pi_{r}(i,k)=1$ and at least one pure column node $j$ such that $\Pi_{c}(j,k)=1$, and these two assumptions are known as pure node assumption \cite{mixedSCORE,mao2020estimating, MaoSVM, OCCAM, qing2021DiMMSB}.
+In this article, we assume that for every $k\in[K]$, there exists at least one pure row node $i$ such that $\Pi_{r}(i,k)=1$ and at least one pure column node $j$ such that $\Pi_{c}(j,k)=1$, and these two assumptions are known as pure node assumption \citep{mao2020estimating, MaoSVM, OCCAM, qing2021DiMMSB,mixedSCORE}.
 The requirements $\mathrm{rank}(\Pi_{r})=K$ and $\mathrm{rank}(\Pi_{c})=K$ in Definition \ref{BiMMDF} hold immediately as long as each row (column) community has at least one pure node.
-Since we assume that $P$ is full rank and the pure node assumption holds, the distribution-free result Proposition 1 of \cite{qing2021DiMMSB} guarantees that BiMMDF is identifiable.
-Meanwhile, the conditions that $P$ should be full rank and each row (column) cluster should have at least one pure node are necessary for the identifiability of models modeling network with mixed memberships, to name a few, MMSB \cite{mao2020estimating}, DCMM \cite{mixedSCORE,MaoSVM}, OCCAM \cite{OCCAM} and DiMMSB \cite{qing2021DiMMSB}.
+Since we assume that $P$ is full rank and the pure node assumption holds, Proposition 1 of \cite{qing2021DiMMSB} guarantees that BiMMDF is identifiable.
+Meanwhile, the full rank condition on $P$ and pure node assumption on membership matrices are necessary for the identifiability of models for overlapping networks, to name a few, MMSB \citep{mao2020estimating}, DCMM \citep{MaoSVM,mixedSCORE}, and OCCAM \citep{OCCAM}.